markszabo/markszabo.github.io/_posts/2023-08-06-get-all-repositories-of-an-enterprise-on-github-enterprise-cloud.md

 }
 ```

-Unfortunately this doesn't work with Github Apps, however it works with any user of the enterprise and it returns all organizations, including the ones the user is not a member of.
+Unfortunately this doesn't work with GitHub Apps, however it works with any user of the enterprise and it returns all organizations, including the ones the user is not a member of.

 To try it generate a classic PAT for your account with the following scopes: